kleinschmidt/StreamModels.jl/DESIGN.md

 So we have

-* `ContinuousTerm`: just pull out value from tuple
+* `Terms.Continuous`: just pull out value from tuple
-* `CategoricalTerm{N}`: pull out value from tuple and get vector from contrasts matrix.
+* `Terms.Categorical{N}`: pull out value from tuple and get vector from contrasts matrix.
-* `InteractionTerm{Children}`: call `kron` on the child terms.
+* `Terms.Interaction{Children}`: call `kron` on the child terms.
-* `FunctionTerm{F}`: call a function on values pulled out of the tuple.
+* `Terms.FunctionTerm{F}`: call a function on values pulled out of the tuple.
-* `DeferredTerm`?
-For converting the formula to a vector of terms before data is available.
-A place holder with just the name.
+* `Terms.Deferred{T}`: when you know the _type_ of term, but still need to compute/extract invariants from the data that aren't known until run time.
+* `Terms.Eval`: Wrapper for symbols in formula that need to be evaluated with respect to the named tuple, but where the type isn't known.
-* `InterceptTerm`
+* `Terms.Intercept`

 # `@formula`

 1. Parse and lower formula.
-2. Create terms (using `DeferredTerm` where leaf symbols are encountered and generating anonymous functions for function terms).
+2. Create terms (using `Terms.Deferred` where leaf symbols are encountered and generating anonymous functions for function terms).

 # Combine with data